emicklei/melrose/docs/README.md

-          go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity start --- start loop(s).
-Ignore if it was running. stop --- stop running loop(s).
-Ignore if it was stopped.
+          go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity run --- start loop(s).
+Ignore if any was running. stop --- stop running loop(s).
+Ignore if any was stopped.

       :h --- show help, optional on a command or function :l --- load memory from disk, optional use given filename